cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The implementation of G.scalar_mult_vfy(y,c) MUST map all c low-orer points on the curve and all c' low-order points on the twist  on the representation of the identity element G.I.

-All of the above properties MUST hold for any further single-coordinate Montgomery curve implemented according the specifications given in the section for X25519 and X448.
+All of the above properties MUST hold for any further single-coordinate Montgomery curve implemented according the specifications given in the section handling X25519 and X448 {{cpace_montgomery}}.

 The Curve25519-based cipher suite employs the twist security feature of the curve for point validation.
-As such, it is MANDATORY to check that any actual X25519 function implementation maps all low-order points on both the curve and the twist on the neutral element.
+As such, it is MANDATORY to check that any actual X448 and X25519 function implementation maps all low-order points on both the curve and the twist on the neutral element.
 Corresponding test vectors are provided in the appendix.

+## Security considerations for CPace on idealized group abstractions

 The procedures from the section dealing with the case of idealized group abstractions rely on the property that both, field order q and group order p MUST BE close to a power of two.